January 31 – February 3, 2021 nor'easter: Northeast

 Governor Phil Murphy of New Jersey declared a state of emergency for the state on January 31, as New Jersey was expected to bear the brunt of the nor'easter, with up to 1-2 ft of snow being expected across a large majority of the state.
 Civil offices would also be closed for the following day.
 Murphy also stated that all New Jersey Transit forms of transportation would be suspended systemwide during the day, with the exception of the Atlantic City Line.
 AirTrain Newark service was also suspended, with free shuttle bus service provided until Newark Liberty International Airport was shut down by 3 p.m.
 The New York City Subway suspended all outdoor subway service for the first time since the January 2016 United States blizzard, truncating numerous lines.
 All six COVID-19 vaccine mega-sites were also closed for February 1, with appointments to be rescheduled.
 The New Jersey Department of Transportation enacted travel restrictions due to the storm, focusing on many major interstate highways, including I-95, I-80 and I-78.
 The state also activated roughly 3,000 plows and salt spreaders to clear snow off of major highways.
 Utility companies also pledged their readiness to handle and restore power outages caused by the storm.

 In New York, Governor Andrew Cuomo ordered state agencies to mobilize emergency response resources on January 31.
 He also urged residents to keep an eye on updates regarding the storm and to not travel.
 Travel restrictions were implemented on the New York State Thruway effective early on February 1.
 Mayor Bill de Blasio declared a state of emergency for New York City and ordered all schools to switch to online learning the following day.
 COVID-19 vaccine sites were closed as well.
 The nor'easter also forced outdoor dining to be cancelled.
 More than 2,000 plows were said to be ready to deploy, with 300,000 pounds of de-icing materials available to use.

-The NYMTA in New York City grounded their articulated buses from January 31 to February 2.
+MTA Regional Bus Operations in New York City grounded their articulated buses from January 31 to February 2.
 Nassau Inter-County Express buses were suspended at 1pm on February 1.